This coal baron no longer needs a lobbying firm now that his favorite lobbyist is head of the EPA

 The EPA declined to comment.
 Reached by phone, Murray Energy asked HuffPost to send written questions about its relationship with Faegre Baker Daniels via email, but did not reply to three follow-up emails.
 Faegre Baker Daniels did not respond to a request for comment.

 The past two years delivered Murray an unprecedented string of political victories, even as coal consumption hit a 39-year low and closures of coal-fired plants continued.
 An early and vocal Trump supporter, the Ohio-based chief executive donated $300,000 to the president’s inauguration and another $1 million to a pro-Trump political action committee, according to Center for Responsive Politics data.
-In March 2017, Murray drafted a wishlist of policies submitted in the form of memos to the Energy Department—leaked photos show Wheeler, then a lobbyist, sitting beside the coal executive as he hugged Energy Secretary Rick Perry—and to Vice President Mike Pence.
+In March 2017, Murray drafted a wish list of policies submitted in the form of memos to the Energy Department—leaked photos show Wheeler, then a lobbyist, sitting beside the coal executive as he hugged Energy Secretary Rick Perry—and to Vice President Mike Pence.

-Murray’s requests primarily targeted the EPA, urging draconian staff cuts, gutting a mercury regulation and reversing a bevy of standards on pollution ranging from ozone to toxic coal ash to planet-warming carbon dioxide emissions.
+Murray’s requests primarily targeted the EPA, urging draconian staff cuts, gutting a mercury regulation, and reversing a bevy of standards on pollution ranging from ozone to toxic coal ash to planet-warming carbon dioxide emissions.
 Of eight EPA policies Murray asked to be changed, the Trump administration took action on six, most of which were carried out since Wheeler took charge of the agency, Mother Jones reported.

 In a telling moment, Wheeler proposed in December the rollback of an Obama-era rule requiring coal-fired plants to reduce carbon dioxide emissions in the midst of the year’s biggest global climate summit.